To be eligible for the Gilman Scholarship Program applicants must meet the following criteria:

 Students may request a change in program/host country by contacting the Gilman Scholarship office directly at firstname.lastname@example.org (for last names A-D), email@example.com (for last names E-K), firstname.lastname@example.org (for last names L-Q) and email@example.com (for last names R-Z).
-They will need to explain the reason behind their change in program/country of study and provide the Gilman Scholarship Program with information on their new program of study.
+They will need to explain the reason behind their change in program/country and provide the Gilman Scholarship Program with information on their new program abroad.
 The study abroad advisor and financial aid advisor will also need to re-certify the new program information within the student’s application.
-For questions please contact the Gilman Scholarship Program directly.
+For questions please contact the Gilman Program directly.

 Back to top

-Q. What if the country of study my student has chosen goes on a U.S. Department of State Travel Warning either prior to or while they are abroad?
+Q. What if the country my student has chosen goes on a U.S. Department of State Travel Warning either prior to or while they are abroad?

-The Gilman Scholarship Program regularly sends Gilman Scholars abroad any updates to Consular Information Sheets, Public Announcements or Travel Warnings for their country of study.
-It is for this reason that all Gilman Scholars abroad are required to maintain a valid, working email address with the Gilman office and submit their emergency contact information in their application and onsite contact information upon arrival to their host country.
-Should an emergency arise abroad or a Travel Warning be issued, the Gilman Scholarship Program would use the information contained in the recipient’s online Gilman account to contact the recipient or their emergency contacts abroad or within the U.S.
+The Gilman Scholarship Program regularly sends Gilman scholars abroad any updates to Consular Information Sheets, Public Announcements or Travel Warnings for their country of study.
+It is for this reason that all Gilman scholars abroad are required to maintain a valid, working email address with the Gilman Program and submit their emergency contact information in their application and onsite contact information upon arrival to their host country.
+Should an emergency arise abroad or a Travel Warning be issued, the Gilman Program would use the contact information contained in the recipient’s online Gilman account to contact the recipient or their emergency contacts abroad or within the U.S.

-Moreover, all Gilman Scholarship recipients are required to register with the U.S. Embassy in their host country via the online registration system.
-Should an emergency arise the Embassy will then be able to locate and advise the student further regarding the situation in that country.
+Moreover, all Gilman Scholarship recipients are required to register with the U.S. Embassy in their host country via the online registration system, Smart Travelers Enrollment Program (STEP).
+Should an emergency arise the embassy will be able to locate and advise the student further regarding the situation in that country.
 Generally, most universities and/or study abroad programs will require the return of students in countries where a Travel Warning has been issued.
-The Gilman Program will work closely with recipients in these situations that may impact their scholarship status.
+The Gilman Program will work closely with recipients and their home institutions in these situations that may impact their scholarship status.